BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers

 5. Funaria sporophyte

-Thus, from the above discusion it is clear that Bower’s theory of sterilization offer a possible explanation.
-The theory has been accepted by most of the Botanists in the present days.
+Thus, from the above discussion, it is clear that Bower’s theory of sterilization offers a possible explanation.
+The theory has been accepted by most Botanists in the present day.
+(BSc 1st Year Botany Sporophyte in Bryophytes Sample Model Practice Question Answer Papers)

 (II) Reduction theory